Casualties: 6 killed, 24 injured

 Four aircraft went up from RNAS Yarmouth but all experienced engine problems and returned early without seeing L.10.

 St. John's Hill.
 The X denotes No. 4 where Mr & Mrs Tyler were standing when killed.
-The house at the right background with a tarpaulin on the roof is 27 New Road, where James Marshall died.
+The house at the right background with a tarpaulin on the roof is 27 New Street, where James Marshall died.

 (Courtesy of the David Marks Collection)